Martin & Regine: The World Concert Tour

 Martin & Regine: The World Concert Tour was a co-headlining tour by Filipino performers Martin Nievera and Regine Velasquez.
 It began on March 8, 2003 in Honolulu, Hawaii and visited the United States and the Philippines.
 The joint tour came after the two had finished their own concert residencies at the Onstage Theatre in 2002 — Nievera's Opening Night and Velasquez's Songbird Sings.
 The tour was announced early in 2003 and was exclusively promoted by Maximedia International.
-The set list featured songs taken from both singers' discographies, including collaborations such as "You Are My Song" and "Forever".
-Louie Ocampo and Gerard Salonga served as the musical directors for the U.S and Philippine legs, respectively.
+The set list featured songs taken from both singers' discographies, including collaborations such as "You Are My Song" and "Forever", as well as various covers.
+Louie Ocampo and Gerard Salonga served as the musical directors for the United States and Philippine legs, respectively.
 Reviews for the tour were generally positive, with critics praising both artists' vocal abilities.

 Background and development

 Martin Nievera and Regine Velasquez first collaborated in 1986 on the variety show The Penthouse Live!, where the former was a host.
 Velasquez had just released her single "Love Me Again" under the name Chona, and it was Nievera who later suggested she adopt the stage name Regine.
-The pair first co-headlined a concert called Voices in October 1991 at the PhilSports Arena.
-Since then, other notable collaborations between the pair include 1994's "Forever", a duet from Nievera's album Roads and "You Are My Song", the soundtrack to Velasquez's film Wanted Perfect Mother (1996) which was written by Nievera.
+The pair co-headlined a concert called Voices in October 1991 at the PhilSports Arena.
+Since then, other notable collaborations between the pair include "Forever", a duet from Nievera's 1994 album Roads and "You Are My Song", the soundtrack to Velasquez's 1996 film Wanted Perfect Mother which was written by Nievera.

 Throughout 2002, both performers had their respective concert residencies at the Onstage Theatre in Makati, which were produced by Maximedia International.
 Nievera's Opening Night which ran from May to November, and Velasquez's Songbird Sings during November and December.
-In early 2003, Maximedia was announced as the producers for the pair's five-city co-headlining tour in the United States that began in Honolulu in March.
+In early 2003, Maximedia was announced as the production company for the pair's five-city co-headlining tour in the United States that began in Honolulu in March.
 A Philippine leg was added which included shows in Cebu, Pampanga, and Manila.
-Louie Ocampo served as the musical director for the U.S. concerts, while Gerard Salonga was tapped for the shows in the Philippines.
-Nievera has described the tour as a "collision of two powerful voices" without the added "gimmick": "We're both balladeers and powerful singers ... so you won't see any dancers, fire eaters and things like that.
+Louie Ocampo served as the musical director for the United States concerts, while Gerard Salonga was tapped for the shows in the Philippines.
+Nievera described the tour as a "collision of two powerful voices" without the added "gimmick": "We're both balladeers and powerful singers ... so you won't see any dancers, fire eaters and things like that.
 You'll see two people really singing".